-The IACLE case report series comprises 15 interactive problembased presentations for use in tutorials and lectures or as a self-study aid for students.
-Along with other multi-media resources, all these resources are available free to members via the IACLE website, and in several languages.
+The IACLE Case Report Series comprises 15 interactive problem-based presentations for use in tutorials and lectures or as a self-study aid for students.
+Along with other multi-media resources, all these resources are available free to members via the IACLE website, moreover, they are translated into several languages for wider reach.
 Members also receive Information Interface, an email service with links to key papers from journals and other sources, and a monthly e-newsletter.

-IACLE's fellowship program, allowing successful candidates to apply for coveted FIACLE status in recognition of their contact lens knowledge and skill, is understandably one of its most popular.
-Held every two years, the latest fellowship exam took place in November 2013.
+IACLE'S Fellowship Program, which allows successful candidates to apply for coveted FIACLE status in recognition of their contact lens knowledge and skill, is understandably one of its most popular programs/offerings.
+Held every two years, the latest Fellowship Exam took place in November 2013.